 - Calculating your Golf Handicap

-If you’re an amateur golfer, this is the article for you.
+If you’re an amateur golfer, this is the article for you (and this one 15 Best Golf Tips For Beginners That Actually Work).
 By the end of this blog post, you’ll know all the golf basics you need to play your first round.

 How to Play Golf